 - The most common type of visitation order is the Standard Possession Order, or SPO.
 It grants the non-custodial parent custody on the first, third, and fifth weekends of the month, as well one month during the summer.
 It may also include visiting time during the week.
 Parents may request some other arrangement.

 - If both parents agree to a change in visitation times or custody, that is acceptable, but the courts will not enforce a private agreement; it’s up to the parents to follow it.

 - If parents have a disagreement about visitation or custody, they must follow the existing visitation order, if there is one.

 If you need to change or enforce a visitation order, our Dallas visitation attorneys can help you through the process.
-We offer legal services in both English and Spanish.

 Choose Garza Law Firm

 At Garza Law Firm, we’re led by a brother-sister team that understands your desire for an effective resolution with as little stress as possible.
 Every day, we help parents just like you find custody and visitation solutions that work—for both parents and children.
 Reach out to us for help you with your visitation order or related issue.